-It makes bankers and fund managers around the world blood boil – and has forced many of them to stop accepting US clients altogether.
+It makes bankers and fund managers around the world’s blood boil – and has forced many of them to stop accepting US clients altogether.

 The end of banking secrecy.
 Goodbye, privacy.
 Hello, global tax prison.

 Since its inception into US law in 2010, I’ve been quietly tracking FATCA and the implications for America in the global marketplace.

 FATCA has made it difficult for Americans outside the US, and some consider this act by Congress an indirect form of currency control: where the government forces you to use only their currency.

-If you aren’t up to date, FATCA requires any non-us foreign financial entity (FFI), or any business with more than 10% beneficial ownership non-financial foreign entity (NFFE) to comply with FATCA with laws originally requiring:
+If you aren’t up to date, FATCA requires any non-us foreign financial entity (FFI), or any business with more than 10% beneficial ownership in a non-financial foreign entity (NFFE) to comply with FATCA, with laws originally requiring: